-Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment AVAILABILITY OF HOUSING Strategy HE- 1.3.3 Lot Consolidation To facilitate residential and mixed use developments, the City will continue to: Encourage lot consolidation when contiguous smaller, underutilized parcels are to be redeveloped.
+Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment To facilitate residential and mixed use developments, the City will continue to: Encourage lot consolidation when contiguous smaller, underutilized parcels are to be redeveloped.
 Encourage master plans for such sites with coordinated access and circulation.
 Provide technical assistance to property owners of adjacent parcels to facilitate coordinated redevelopment where appropriate.
 Encourage intra- and inter-agency cooperation in working with applicants at no cost prior to application submittal for assistance with preliminary plan review.
-Development - Planning None Required Con.
+Community Development - Planning None Required Con.
 Not an action item.
-AVAILABILITY OF HOUSING Strategy HE- 1.3.4 Flexible Development Standards The City recognizes the need to encourage a range of housing options in the community.
+Flexible Development Standards The City recognizes the need to encourage a range of housing options in the community.
 The City will continue to: Offer flexible residential development standards in planned residential zoning districts, such as smaller lot sizes, lot widths, floor area ratio and setbacks, particularly for higher density and attached housing developments.
 Consider granting reductions in off-street parking on a case-by-case basis for senior housing.
 Community Development - Planning None Required Con.
 Not an action item.
-Implemented via Municipal Code.
-AVAILABILITY OF HOUSING Strategy HE- 1.3.5 Heart of the City Specific Plan To reduce constraints to housing development, and in order to ensure that the designated sites can obtain the realistic capacity shown in the Housing Element, the City will review revisions to the Heart of the City Specific Plan residential density calculation requirement, to eliminate the requirement to net the non-residential portion of the development from the lot area.
+Implemented via Municipal Code. • To reduce constraints to housing development, and in order to ensure that the designated sites can obtain the realistic capacity shown in the Housing Element, the City will review revisions to the Heart of the City Specific Plan residential density calculation requirement, to eliminate the requirement to net the non-residential portion of the development from the lot area.
 None Required IM Action completed in 2014.
-HOUSING AFFORDABILITY Strategy HE-2.1 Housing Mitigation Ensure that all new developments - including market-rate residential developments - help mitigate project-related impact on affordable housing needs.
+Housing Mitigation Ensure that all new developments - including market-rate residential developments - help mitigate project-related impact on affordable housing needs.
 Community Development - Planning BMR AHF Con.
 Not an action item.
 Implemented via Municipal Code and BMR Manual.
-HOUSING AFFORDABILITY Policy HE-2.2 Range of Housing Types Encourage the development of diverse housing stock that provides a range of housing types (including smaller, moderate cost of housing) and affordability levels.
+Types Encourage the development of diverse housing stock that provides a range of housing types (including smaller, moderate cost of housing) and affordability levels.
 Emphasize the provision of housing for lowerand moderate-income households including wage earners who provide essential public services (e.g. school district employees, municipal and public safety employees, etc.) Community Development - Housing BMR AHF Con.
 Not an action item.
 Hamptons (approved in 2016) provided 30 moderate and 7 Low Income units and Marina (approved in 2016) provided 2 moderate and 16 Very-low income units.
-Vallco SB35 project approved with 361 Very low and 840 Low income units.
-HOUSING AFFORDABILITY Policy HE-2.3 Development of Affordable Housing and Housing for Persons with Special Needs Maintain and/or adopt appropriate land use regulations and other development tools to encourage the development of affordable housing.
+Hamptons has a 10 year Development Agreement approved in 2016.
+Hamptons had a 5 year Development Agreement which has expired in 2021.
+A modification of the project is anticipated.
+Vallco SB35 project approved with 361 267 Very low and 840 934 Low income units in 2018.
+Maintain and/or adopt appropriate land use regulations and other development tools to encourage the development of affordable housing.
 Make every reasonable effort to disperse units throughout the community but not at the expense of undermining the fundamental goal of providing affordable units.
-Community Development - Planning and Housing BMR AHF IM FY 19-20 and FY 20-21 work program - Efforts to accommodate an Extremely Low Income affordable housing development for persons with developmental disabilities underway
+Community Development - Planning and Housing BMR AHF IM FY 19-20, FY 20-21, FY 21-22, and FY 22-23 work program - Efforts to accommodate an Extremely Low Income affordable housing development for persons with developmental disabilities underway.
+The City issued an Request for Proposal (RFP) in the Fall of 2022 for the development of affordable housing at the Mary Avenue site and received one proposal, currently in review.